Nukkit-coders/ac-essentials/ReadMe.md

 # AC-Essentials

 This is a plugin intended for Nukkit.
+(OPEN SOURCE)

 Nukkit Resource Page:
 https://forums.nukkit.io/resources/ac-essentials.119/